 She turned her hand over and twined her fingers with his.
-“Perhaps it was selfish of me to care only that you should come home safe, when so many did not.
+“Sometimes I feel so small and mean, Ross.
 It was a horrible time, and I know you would have felt you had to do your part.
 I’m just glad it’s all over, and we’ve had such a long time of peace.”

 “Come, it’s Christmas,” he said.
 “Let us enjoy ourselves.”

-But as April turned to May , life – as it always will - reasserted itself.
+But in the third week of May, life – as it always will - reasserted itself.
 Spring rushed in to catch up with all its neglected tasks.
 The sun shone day after day in a clear blue sky, the apple blossom smothered the trees in white, the meadows sprang bright with celandines and corydalis and a million butterflies, while larks flirted melodiously high in the air.

 And into this joyful reawakening Rachel’s baby was born – a healthy boy, with a shock of dark hair and a very assertive cry.